How To Successfully Implement An Employee Engagement Culture

 While the C-suite or the executive team cannot be expected to be engaged at all levels, the culture starts at the top and percolates down the hierarchy.
 Their responsibility is to ensure that they are keeping the next rung of leaders engaged and acting as coaches keeping their personal aspirations aligned with the organizations.
 Empowered leaders then become the best evangelists, and can make sure that they can implement the same within their teams, and then onwards.
 This is more effective than anything any employee handbook or corporate communication can ever achieve, by trying to enforce a rigid set of rules.

 Employees need to hear from leaders at the highest level candidly about company performance and objectives, in the context of the overall strategic vision.
-They are most engaged when their personal aspirations and goals are aligned to the direction the organization is headed, and they can ignore the everyday ebb and flow of business performance if they buy into the broader journey.
-Conversely, leaders and executives need to realize that employees are a key, if not the most important, stakeholder they are answerable to, and bottom-up feedback is a critical part of shaping and recalibrating strategic plans.
+They are most engaged when their personal aspirations and goals are aligned with the direction the organization is headed, and they can ignore the everyday ebb and flow of business performance if they buy into the broader journey.
+Conversely, leaders and executives need to realize that employees are key, if not the most important, stakeholders to which they are answerable, and bottom-up feedback is a critical part of shaping and recalibrating strategic plans.

 Engaged employees are the ones who feel they have a voice, and that they are heard.
 The way to effectively implement such a system is not through a form-filling exercise once or twice a year.
 Instead, for managers, it should be a regular exercise done at an interpersonal level, with ongoing tracking of performance and feedback throughout the year.
 This makes sure that small problems are caught before they balloon into critical ones affecting overall team morale, and that managers can intervene not only as evaluators of performance, but as coaches who can listen empathetically, and act effectively.